 Best States for Disaster Preparedness

-In order to highlight the states that understand the importance of disaster preparedness and the ones that need to improve, SmileHub compared the 50 states across 14 key metrics.
-The data set ranges from fire and police stations per capita to the presence of an enhanced disaster mitigation plan to the community resilience score.
+To highlight the states that understand the importance of disaster preparedness and the ones that need to improve, SmileHub compared the 50 states across 14 key metrics.
+The data set ranges from disaster relief charities per capita to medical reserve corps volunteers per capita to emergency management budget per capita.

 Main Findings